 This is an insurance company that simply got tired of paying the claim.
 Of course, that’s not allowed, but it happens all the time.
 We have filed a lawsuit, and we are confident we will win (judges do NOT like to see this kind of monkey business from insurance companies).

 For a deeper dive, here’s the case law supporting the “no new reason for the denial” rule:

-When an insurer changes the basis for its denial during the appeal process - whether during administrative review or judicial review - that opportunity is lost.
+When an insurer changes the basis for its denial during the appeal process - whether during the administrative review or judicial review - that opportunity is lost.
 See Thompson v.
 Life Ins.
 Co. of N. America, 30 Fed.
 Appx.
 160, 163 64, 2002 U.S. App.
 LEXIS 3390 (4th Cir.
-2002) (unpublished) (remanding to district court where insurance company changed reason for its denial of benefits during judicial appeal because allowing insurer "to raise a new basis for denial would deprive (the claimant] of the procedural fairness guaranteed to claimants under ERISA").
+2002) (unpublished) (remanding to the district court where insurance company changed the reason for its denial of benefits during judicial appeal because allowing insurer "to raise a new basis for denial would deprive (the claimant] of the procedural fairness guaranteed to claimants under ERISA").
 Also Glista v.
 Unum Life Ins.
 Co. of America, 378 F.3d 113, 130 (1st Cir.
 2004) (remanding to the district court with instructions that the insurer be held to the reason articulated during its internal claims review process since the insurer "violated ERISA and its regulations by relying on a reason in court that had not been articulated to the claimant during its internal review").